soft-matter/pims/doc/source/index.rst

 reached at tcaswell@gmail.com.

-This package was developed in part by Casper van der Wel, as part of his PhD thesis work in Daniela Kraft’s group at the Huygens-Kamerlingh-Onnes laboratory, Institute of Physics, Leiden University, The Netherlands.
+This package was developed in part by Casper van der Wel, as part of his PhD thesis work in Daniela Kraft's group at the Huygens-Kamerlingh-Onnes laboratory, Institute of Physics, Leiden University, The Netherlands.
 This work was supported by the Netherlands Organisation for Scientific Research (NWO/OCW).